Pilot Projects

 Small-scale funding for cross-disciplinary plant-based food projects

-Green Solutions Centre Living Labs, “Our Plant-based future", provides funding for small-scale pilot projects where the main activity is to develop and test specific solutions, within the transition to more plant-based food production.
+The main activity in a small scale project is to develop and test specific solutions, within the transition to more plant-based food production.

 Development of solutions (technical, products, ideas, concepts, etc.) must be based on cross-disciplinarity and co-creation with one or more end-users.
 The amount obtainable per pilot project is DKK 100-300,000.
 The max project period is 1½ years.